ayricky/dill_bot/README.md

 # dill_do_bot
-Custom discord bot for Dill Do server
+Custom discord bot for personal server